“New Flows Always”

 Vybz Kartel.
 I used to listen to a lot of reggae songs as a youngster too: Jah Cure, Garnett Silk, Zamunda, Sizzla, and Bob Marley.
 I had a different love for reggae music.
 My father used to play music for me.
-I think that’s where I found my love music — all different genres and sounds.
+I think that’s where I found my love of music — all different genres and sounds.
 He listened to music often, in the car and around the house.

 ‘Brik Pan Brik’ caused a lot of controversy for endorsing lottery scamming culture.
 Why was that an important topic to touch?

 It is a controversial song but it’s a natural song.
 People at my age, it’s what’s going around me naturally.
 That’s what’s happening in my surroundings.
 That’s not even controversial, people been singing about scamming.
 “Brik Pan Brik” is not more controversial than any other scamming song.

 The topic itself is controversial, but a lot of people misinterpret.
 A lot of people think “Briks” is drugs, but I’m talking about money.
 I started recording the song singing “Brik Pan Brik” not knowing where the song would go.
 So then I sang about what’s happening around me.
 Bob Marley used to sing about revolution because he wanted to start a revolution.
 What he did in the daytime, what he experienced and what he saw.
 Not everything he sang is what he did, but it’s a normal thing from life that he saw happening in front of him.